-Whether your core has the stamina for a longer fell ride and letting off steam in an off-road canter is your kind of thing, or perhaps the excitement of being horseback on an easy bridle path is more for you, either way a holiday in the Lake District is about the relaxing benefits of enjoying idyllic rural scenery.
+Do you have the stamina for a longer fell ride?
+Prefer letting off steam in an off road canter?
+Or is the excitement of being on horseback enough for you?
+Either way a holiday in the Lake District is about the relaxing benefits of enjoying idyllic rural scenery.
 Plus, being with well-trained horses that are familiar with the terrain is undoubtably calming and relaxing itself.

 Be at one with the natural rhythm of your horse as she clip-clops along a scenic bridleway, stops to take a drink and cool off in a tarn or stream.
 Don’t forget refreshments and perhaps a picnic for the riders too.

 There are 1,927.5 miles of public Rights of Way across the Lake District, and whilst not all are permissible by horse, many are.
 In fact, Cumbria has the highest total of bridleways in the UK.
 Look out for yellow and blue circle way markers.
 These are bridleways.